View our 'what we do with your personal data when you...' infographic for a basic overview of the below information.

 If you contact us via email or post, we’ll need a return address for response.

 We’ll set up a case file on our case management system to record your enquiry and so we can get it to the correct area of the business to be dealt with.
 We’ll also keep a record of our response.
-We use the information supplied to us to deal with the enquiry and any subsequent issues that may arise, and to check on the level of service we provide.
+We use the information supplied to us to deal with the enquiry and any subsequent issues that may arise, and we may also check on the level of service we provide by asking you to complete a customer satisfaction survey.

 For information about how long we hold personal data, see our retention schedule.